 Why Is Your Refrigerator Not Cooling?

-Imagine, if on a hot summer afternoon, you open your refrigerator, in an anticipation to enjoy a glass of chilled juice, but you find that your refrigerator is not cooling.
+Imagine, if on a hot summer afternoon, you open your refrigerator, in anticipation to enjoy a glass of chilled juice, but you find that your refrigerator is not cooling.
 What an unpleasant moment!
-Although you might need the professional assistance for some of the refrigerator cooling problems, do not call the repairman right away.
+Although you might need professional assistance for some of the refrigerator cooling problems, do not call the repairman right away.
 You might be able to fix the problem on your own.
 We at Oceanside Appliances Repairs have compiled for you a list of our DIY (Do it yourself) ideas in case your refrigerator stops cooling.
 They are certainly worth a try.
 The ideas can help you avoid any embarrassing conversation with a repair technician and from unnecessary repairing charges.